akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 : @@ snip [dummy](../../test/java/sample/javadsl/ConsumerExample.java) { #groupedWithin }

-If you commit the offset before processing the message you get "at-most once delivery" semantics, and for that there is a `Consumer.atMostOnceSource`.
+If you commit the offset before processing the message you get "**at-most** once" delivery semantics, this is provided by `Consumer.atMostOnceSource`.
 However, `atMostOnceSource` commits the offset for each message and that is rather slow, batching of commits is recommended.

 Scala
 : @@ snip [dummy](../../test/scala/sample/scaladsl/ConsumerExample.scala) { #atMostOnce }